graphsignal/graphsignal-python/README.md

 graphsignal.configure(api_key='my_api_key')
 ```

 To get an API key, sign up for a free trial account at [graphsignal.ai](https://graphsignal.ai).
-The key can then be found in your account's Configuration section.
+The key can then be found in your account's [Settings / API Keys](https://app.graphsignal.ai/settings/api_keys) page.

 ### Logging session